Compare auto loan rates from multiple lenders

 Call and ask for a lower rate.
 Some credit card issuers will offer a lower rate to responsible customers in hopes that you’ll remain loyal to the card.
 Use this opportunity with caution.
 While a lower rate might lower your monthly payment, it’s better to continue paying a higher monthly payment to eliminate the debt more quickly, with more of the payment going toward principal rather than interest.

 Refinance if you’re disciplined.
-Moving your debt to a lower rate card or using a personal loan to pay off existing credit debt can make a lot of sense.
+Moving your debt to a lower rate card or consider debt consolidation to pay off existing credit debt can make a lot of sense.
 Not only can you potentially reduce the amount you’re paying in interest (if you are able to qualify for a card with a lower APR or 0 percent APR promo offer), but less money spent on interest means more money going to the principal balance and a much faster payoff.
 But be advised: Moving debt off a card tempts some to use an open credit line for more spending.

 Closing accounts after the debt is transferred is a strategy, though it can lead to a lower credit score, since closing accounts lowers available credit potentially raises credit utilization.
 That can make it more difficult to secure the best rates if you choose to refinance debt in the future.